-No doubt, South Korea’s nation branding project is very ambitious, but also very active.
+No doubt, South Korea’s nation branding project is very ambitious, and the Koreans take it seriously.
+For instance, the presidential jet, bynamed the “Air Force One” was recently revamped, and the exterior design was supervised by the Air Force and the Presidential Council on Nation Branding too.
+The Korean branding project is also very active.
 No month passes without news from yet another action within Korea’s nation branding plans.
 After creating a Peace Corps and exploring the possibilities of Hallyu, the name by which the Korean wave of cultural exports to neighbouring countries in Southeastern Asia is known, Korea continues to move forward several aspects of its nation branding project.

 On one side, the Korean government announced on October 18, 2009 that it will introduce a new logo to be shared by all government offices before the end of the year, a move largely aimed at promoting the country’s national image in the international community.
 The move comes as state ministries and agencies currently use their own logos.

 “This (introduction of an integrated logo) will allow people to find out with just a glimpse whether an office using the new logo is a government office or not”, an official from the Presidential Council on Nation Branding said.
 The new icon will replace the current one, which is based on “mugunghwa,” the rose of Sharon.

 Korean officials think that the various logos used by different offices were causing confusion even among government officials while also adding significantly to costs, as each time government offices underwent a major restructuring or reorganization, they had to come up with a new design.
 “The new logo will have a common design and an overreaching theme that will allow each government office to simply put their name inside the logo”, the council’s official said.